0age/HomeWork/README.md

 ## API

-**This documentation is incomplete - see the [HomeWork interface](https://github.com/0age/HomeWork/blob/master/interfaces/IHomeWork.sol), other interfaces, and the contract itself for a more complete summary.**
+**This documentation is incomplete - see the [HomeWork interface](https://github.com/0age/HomeWork/blob/master/interfaces/IHomeWork.sol), other interfaces, and the [HomeWork contract](https://github.com/0age/HomeWork/blob/master/contracts/HomeWork.sol) itself for a more complete summary.**

 ```Solidity
 interface IHomeWork {